0xc3u/Plugin.Maui.Health/README.md

 Gets a value indicating whether reading the Health is supported on this device.

+#### Models

+##### `Sample`
+Represents a health-related sample, containing information such as time range, value, source, and unit.

 #### Methods

 ##### CheckPermissionAsync
-Asynchronously checks and requests the specified permissions for a given health parameter.
+Checks and requests the specified permissions for a given health parameter.
 ```csharp
 	var hasPermission = await health.CheckPermissionAsync(Health.Enums.HealthParameter.StepCount, Health.Enums.PermissionType.Read | Health.Enums.PermissionType.Write);
 ```

 ##### ReadCountAsync
-Asynchronously reads the cumulative count of a specified "HealthParameter" within a given date range.
+Reads the cumulative count of a specified "HealthParameter" within a given date range.
 ```csharp
 	var hasPermission = await health.CheckPermissionAsync(Health.Enums.HealthParameter.StepCount, Health.Enums.PermissionType.Write);
 	if (hasPermission)